emilyhammes/emilyhammes.github.io/intro/index.md

 ### To solder the shield follow these steps:
   1. Solder the 220 ohm resistors to the R-red R-green and R-blue pads.
+  2. Solder the 10K ohm resistor on the R-LDR pad

-  2. Cut the leads on the LED to 2.5-3mm.
+  3. Cut the leads on the LED to 2.5-3mm.
-  3. Solder 1 side of each of the LEDs, making sure that the flat side of the LED matches the flat side on the silkscreen.
+  3. Solder one pad on the LED, making sure that the flat side of the LED matches the flat side on the silkscreen.
 I usually do the Square pin first.
-  4. Align the LEDs by remelting the solder and moving the LED into place.
+  4. Align the LED by remelting the solder and moving the LED into place.
-  5. Once aligned, solder the other pins on the LEDs.
+  5. Once aligned, solder the other pins on the LED.
   6. Solder cut and solder the pin header.
+  7. Solder the LDR so that the leads are long enough that you can bend the sensor away from the LED (if soldered on top) or away from the board if soldered on bottom.
+  8. Solder the button.

   Note: Some people like to leave the leads long and bend them to hold them in place before soldering.
 Then they trim them after soldering.
-This is not recommended for this project because it makes alignment and replacement of LEDs difficult or impossible.
+If you do this, make sure that the LED has the correct orientation before you start soldering!

 ### Uploading Code
 * Download the [Arduino software](https://www.arduino.cc/en/Main/Software)